Akshen22/Beginner-to-Advance-CSS-Notes/README.md

 cd CSS
 ```

-Open the `index.html` file in your browser to start learning!
+Open the `https://bigbinary-academy.neetocode.com/` site in your browser to start coding!

 ## 🛡️ License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.